God is in Charge So You Don't Have to Be

 I decided on a method that I felt would compensate the children as best as possible for all the stress.

-I called her to tell her that I regretted not having listened to her, and that she really had been right, and I thanked her for having tried to help me.
+I called her to express my regret for not having listened to her, admitting she really had been right, and I thanked her for having tried to help me.

 “It’s fine,” she said.
 “Don’t be too hard on yourself about it.
 Everything’s from Hashem anyway, so you and your kids were meant to go with that method and not another.
 Everything will work out anyway.”